Mykal Kilgore: Career

 Kilgore released his debut album A Man Born Black in 2019.
 The album debuted at #2 on the iTunes R&B charts and on five different Billboard charts.
 In 2020, Kilgore received an NAACP Image Award nomination for Outstanding New Artist, as well as a SoulTracks Readers' Choice Awards nomination for New Artist of the Year.
 The lead single from A Man Born Black, "Let Me Go", was nominated for Best Traditional R&B Performance for the 63rd Annual Grammy Awards in 2021.
 Kilgore was the first openly gay artist to be nominated in the category.
+In October 2024, he appeared on Eisa Davis and Lin-Manuel Miranda's musical concept album Warriors.
+He sang the role of Elan.